Wozzeck: Büchner and Woyzeck

-In Woyzeck, Büchner mixed the grotesque with tragicomedy.
-He used case reports of romantic femicide, mainly physician Johann Christian August Clarus's on Johann Christian Woyzeck, a barber and military veteran, published in a medical journal to which Büchner's brother contributed.
-At the competency evaluation, Clarus reported that his patient had "freier Vernunftgebrauch" (free use of reason) and "Willensfreiheit" (free will) despite a medical history notable for recurrent episodes of psychosis, leading to Woyzeck's 1821 conviction and 1824 beheading.
-Büchner died of typhus in 1837, leaving an untitled, fragmentary script with shifting character names, perhaps as an open drama.
+Based on romantic femicide cases in a medical journal to which Ludwig contributed, mainly physician Johann Christian August Clarus's on military barber Johann Christian Woyzeck, Woyzeck mixes the grotesque with tragicomedy.
+For the competency evaluation, Clarus reported that Woyzeck had episodic psychosis but "freier Vernunftgebrauch" (free use of reason) and "Willensfreiheit" (free will), leading to trial (conviction, 1821; beheading, 1824).
+Büchner died of typhus in 1837, leaving an untitled, fragmentary script with shifting character names (perhaps an open drama).